A LITERARY SALON FOR THE BRAVE & THE RIGHTEOUS IN A TROUBLED WORLD

 AND THEN WE DANCE….

-Each featured writer will read a piece specially written for the evening followed by a conversation with Rhapsody creator Michael French, and each conversation followed by an audience discussion to do with as they wish.
+Each featured writer will read a piece specially written for the evening followed by a conversation with Rhapsody creator Michael French.

-A wild and jubilant dance party will crown each evening as our bursting hearts will need somewhere to go!
+A conversation that ultimately will be stripped of its make-up and turned over to the audience to do with as it wishes.
+A dance party will crown each evening as our bursting hearts will need somewhere to go!
 Neo soul, The Beatles, House, Hendrix, Mahler, Bowie, Hip Hop, Punk, Be Bop.
 No sound will be turned away!

 SALONS